Current Offerings -- Greek Coins (Page 2 of 3)

 Condition:

-9720.JPG (52165 bytes) #9720: SILVER Hemidrachm - 2nd Cent BC,
+#0435: SILVER Hemidrachm - 2nd Cent BC,

-CAPPADOCIA -- Ariarathes V
+CAPPADOCIA -- Ariarathes VI

 Historical Context: This coin was minted in Cappadocia (Eastern Turkey) during the 2nd century BC.